jskills/M3U-to-Google-Play-Music/README.md

   - compare and identfy what playlists are not in Google
   - grab MP3 tags from local songs and find the IDs of those songs in Google
   - use those IDs to recreate those playlists in Google Play Muaic

+You'll need to go through initial steps to authenticate with Google to ensure it sees your script as one of your authorized devices.
+These steps are in the first part of the script.